 An interesting trend already emerges from this classification.
 In types II and III categories (for which some, but not all, group members form an i-motif at pH 7.0), the sequence with a longer central spacer folds into an i-motif while one or the two other group members do not form, or only partially form, an i-motif.
 This suggests that sequences with a longer central spacer are relatively more stable at neutral pH.

-I-motifs with a long central spacer exhibits higher pH mid-transition point and melting temperature
+i-Motifs with a long central spacer exhibit higher pH mid-transition point and melting temperature

 To confirm the differences in stability inferred from TDS recorded at pH 7.0, we performed UV-melting and CD measurements.
 C-rich sequences switch from stable i-motif to random coil when increasing pH from acid to neutral or basic, and this transition can be followed by changes in ellipticity (Figures S5-S9) and absorbance (Figures S10-S14). pH transition mid-points (pHT) of all sequences are depicted in Figures S9 and S14 for pH-dependent CD and UV absorbance spectra, respectively; the consistency of pHT obtained by ellipticity and absorbance was checked (Figure S15). pHT values were calculated from these curves and are provided in Tables 1 and S1.

 A consistent trend emerged from the comparison of pHT values (Table S2, Figures S9 and S14).
 In most groups, the sequence with a longer central spacer has a higher pHT than other sequences in the same group.
 For example, in the T112-3 group, pHT of T121-3 (6.30) is higher than the ones of T112-3 (6.11) and T211-3 (6.12) (Figure S5B).
-A precise count of groups obeying this ‘long central spacer is better” rule is presented in Table 1.
+A precise count of groups obeying this “long central spacer is better” rule is presented in Table 1.
 Based on CD and UV absorbance spectra, 48 or 46 of the 60 groups (80% and 77%) follow this tendency, respectively.

 The thermal stability of i-motif can be followed by UV-absorbance at 260 or 295 nm; in the latter case an inverted transition is obtained as i-DNA denaturation leads to a decrease in absorbance at this wavelength (39).
 Herein, the denaturation of i-motifs at pH 5.0 and pH 7.0 was tracked by monitoring UV-absorbance at 295 nm (Figures S16-S18).
 At neutral pH, only sequences with longer C-tracts such as C5 and C6 were considered, as sequences with shorter C-tracts do not fold according to TDS spectra (Figure S1), or exhibit a low stability (Tm < 12 oC) preventing an accurate determination.